 Safe mode can help you troubleshoot your Android, but sometimes you’ll need to wipe everything and restore your device to its factory state.
-You can even perform a factory reset when your Android phone or tablet won’t boot properly–you can do it through Android’s recovery environment.
+But if you can’t perform a normal factory reset–say, if your phone won’t boot properly–you can do it through Android’s recovery environment.

 Ensure you have any important data backed up before doing a reset.
 This includes your Google Authenticator credentials, which will be lost during the reset.
 Disable two-factor authentication on your accounts first or you’ll experience some trouble afterwards.

 If safe mode doesn’t help fix your device, you can perform a hard reset by booting into a special recovery mode.
 First, ensure your device is fully shut down.

 Press and hold the correct keys to boot the device into recovery mode.
 This will vary from device to device.
 Here are some examples:

 - Nexus 7: Volume Up + Volume Down + Power

 - Samsung Galaxy S3: Volume Up + Home + Power

 - Devices With Camera Buttons: Volume Up + Camera

 Similar devices will likely use similar key combinations.
 For example, the Nexus 4 also uses Volume Up + Volume Down + Power.

 If your device isn’t on this list and none of the above methods work, do a Google search for the name of your device and “recovery mode” – or look in the device’s manual or support pages.